-[†]Department of Statistics and Department of Political Science, Columbia University, New York

-The immediate puzzle of the replication crisis is: how have researchers been able to so regularly obtain statistical significance when studying such ephemeral phenomena?
-The answer, as pointed out by Simmons, Nelson, and Simonsohn (2011) and others, is that low p-values are easily obtained via "p-hacking," "harking," and other "questionable research practices" under which data-processing and data-analysis decisions are performed after the data have been seen.
+Andrew Gelman, Department of Statistics and Department of Political Science, Columbia University, New York, NY 10027, USA.
+Email: gelman@stat.columbia.edu The immediate puzzle of the replication crisis is, how have researchers been able to so regularly obtain statistical significance when studying such ephemeral phenomena?
+The answer, as pointed out by Simmons, Nelson, and Simonsohn (2011) and others, is that low p values are easily obtained via "p-hacking," "harking," and other "questionable research practices" under which data processing and data analysis decisions are performed after the data have been seen.

-At this point it is tempting to recommend that researchers just stop their p-hacking.
+At this point, it is tempting to recommend that researchers just stop their p-hacking.
 But unfortunately this would not make the replication crisis go away!
 The problem is that if you are studying small, highly variable phenomena with noisy measurements, then summaries such as averages, comparisons, and regression coefficients will be noisy.
-If you report everthing you see you'll just have a pile of noise, and if you condition on statistical significance you'll drastically overestimate effects and often get their signs wrong (Gelman and Carlin, 2014).
+If you report everthing you see, you will just have a pile of noise, and if you condition on statistical significance, you will drastically overestimate effects and often get their signs wrong (Gelman & Carlin, 2014).
 So eliminating p-hacking is not much of a solution if this is still happening in the context of noisy studies.

 Null hypothesis significance testing (NHST) only works when you have enough accuracy that you can confidently reject the null hypothesis.
 You get this accuracy from a large sample of measurements with low bias and low variance.
-But you also need a large effect size.
-Or, at least, a large effect size, compared to the accuracy of your experiment.
+But you also need a large effect size or at least a large effect size compared to the accuracy of your experiment.

-But we've grabbed all the low-hanging fruit.
-In medicine, public health, social science, and policy analysis we are studying smaller and smaller effects.
+But we have grabbed all the low-hanging fruit.
+In medicine, public health, social science, and policy analysis, we are studying smaller and smaller effects.
 These effects can still be important in aggregate, but each individual effect is small.